Last Updated on September 21, 2023 by Dee

 The Best color palette for Procreate

 There are color palettes that work in Procreate for almost every mood and color scheme.

-I’ve compiled 19 free color palettes below that I personally use and love, but color swatch color schemes change from person to person depending on your preferences!
+I’ve compiled 19 free color palettes below that I personally use and love, but color swatch color schemes change from person to person, depending on your preferences!

-Essentially color palettes are color combinations that work well together, so think of these color swatches as being your color group who you can turn to for inspiration or ideas with color.
+Essentially, Procreate palettes are color combinations that work well together, so think of these color swatches as being your color group who you can turn to for inspiration or ideas with color.

 Other articles you may enjoy…